surfer190/fixes/docs/juniper/junos-associate-JNCIA-learning.md

 > A single logical unit does support mulitple protocol families - such as `inet` and `inet6` - you cannot configure another protocol with the `ethernet-switching`family

-`preferred` is used when multiple ip addresses belonging to the same subnetonthe ame interface. this options lets you set which will be used as the source address.By default the numerically lowest address is chosen.
+`preferred` is used when multiple ip addresses belonging to the same subnet on the same interface. this options lets you set which will be used as the source address.By default the numerically lowest address is chosen.

     family inet {
         address 172.19.102.1/24